alaffin12/stackedit/Caught by Stradh.md

 > As One of Life surveys the tarot a fearful look crosses her face.
 "No... no this cannot be.
 It is... it is him!"

 One of Life will panic, and if they party steps outside they will find the encampment under attack by servants of Vecna - 1 x Necromancer, 1 x Flind, 2 x Ogre Zombies, 2 x Gnoll Flesh Gnawer, 2 x Gnoll Pack Lord.
+Add others (low level gnolls and zombies) to deal with the Vistani, who are clearly not